Highway | Start | Terminus | Length (km) |

 D: Not to be outdone, A&P's arch-rival Kroger followed in the footsteps of its New Jersey competitor by relocating its Princeton store to Stafford Drive in January 1977.
 The initial "Superstore" was short-lived, as the company jumped ship to a new new store with undue haste in February 1985.
 This is currently the only Kroger supermarket left in the county.
 (Photos by the author, 2008.)

 I don't know what purpose this Pepsi-hawking building once served, but it was old, and it was a landmark of Stafford's west end for many years.
 It's gone now.
-Note the overhead sign in the background directing WV 104 traffic to Morrison Drive.
+In the background, an overhead sign directs WV 104 traffic to Morrison Drive.
 (Photo by the author, 2000.)

 Few "104"-prefix fractional roads exist.
 Most of WV 104 is either within city limits (where county highways are superfluous), or was formerly part of US 219 (resulting in "219"-prefix numbers).